moonscreens/intro-example-threejs/README.md

 Include `?stats=true` to enable performance stats (should pop up in the top left corner).

 # Development
-Before you start, you should have [NodeJS](https://nodejs.org/en/) and NPM installed.
+Before you start, you should have [NodeJS](https://nodejs.org/en/) installed.
 ```
 npm install
 npm run start